Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

      In order to send a contract using the :guilabel:`Generate Simulation Link`, there must be a signature field in the contract PDF being sent to the employee so they can sign it.

-- :guilabel:`Signature Request`: Click this and a pop-up window appears where an email can be typed to the employee.
+- :guilabel:`Signature Request`: click this and a pop-up window appears where an email can be typed to the employee.
 Select the document, such as a contract, NDA, or Homeworking Policy, from the drop-down menu, and fill out the email section.
 Click :guilabel:`Send` when the email is ready to be sent.